menu-icon

 E-Max Crowns

 An E-max crown is an all-glass, ceramic, metal-free crown made from a high grade of durable, long-lasting ceramic called, lithium disilicate.
 It is a preferred choice by many patients due to its natural-looking esthetic qualities combined with its unlikelihood to be noticed amongst natural teeth.
-It is important to note that the E-max crown does not have a metal alloy base that avoids any unsightly looking grey lines around the gum line.
+It is important to note that the E-max crown does not have a metal alloy base that avoids any unsightly-looking grey lines around the gum line.

 Zirconia Crowns